cu-mkp/m-k-manuscript-data/_texts/p-113v_tl.md

 *[continued]*

 and this way, while heating it again, the two casts will dissolve.
 Therefore, have several dishes of various sizes with a pouring beak in order to cast better.
-In these, pour some regular <span class="m">fountain <span class="m">water</span> and mix into it as much as an egg # can hold of <span class="m">sal ammoniac water</span>, mixed as described.
-If you want to cast <span class="m">lead</span> or <span class="m">tin</span> — because one would need more for casting <span class="m">gold</span> or <span class="m">silver</span> — having the <span class="m">water</span> in your dish, add the <span class="m">sand</span> and not the other way around <span class="x">by adding the water to the sand</span>, and adjust it with such attentiveness that, while mixing it vigorously and wetting it quickly with a <span class="m">wood</span>en</span> spoon, it does not become thicker than mustard.
-And in such a way cast <span class="x">i.e., pour</span> first the clearest part, as is always at the surface, by shaking it a little higher in your mold.
-And doing so, since your animal is nearly covered, Once your animal is covered, blow on it very strongly to eliminate the small bubbles from your soaked <span class="m">sand</span>.
-Then pour immediately the rest which is at the bottom and which is thicker than the upper part, fill your mold to the thickness mark you have made.
+In these, pour some regular <span class="m">fountain <span class="m">water</span> & mix into it as much as an egg # can hold of <span class="m">sal ammoniac water</span>, mixed as described.
+If you want to cast <span class="m">lead</span> or <span class="m">tin</span> — because one would need more for casting <span class="m">gold</span> & <span class="m">silver</span> — having the <span class="m">water</span> in your dish, add the <span class="m">sand</span> & not the other way around <span class="x">by adding the water to the sand</span>, & adjust it with such attentiveness that, while mixing it vigorously & wetting it quickly with a <span class="m">wood</span>en</span> spoon, it does not become thicker than mustard.
+And in such a way cast <span class="x">i.e., pour</span> first the clearest part, as is always at the surface, by shaking it & a little higher in your mold.
+And doing so, since your animal is nearly covered, Once your animal is covered, blow on it very strongly to eliminate the small bubbles from your soaked <span class="m">sand</span>. & then pour immediately the rest which is at the bottom & which is thicker than the upper part, fill your mold to the thickness mark you have made.
 > *Figure*
 > <a href="https://drive.google.com/open?id=0B9-oNrvWdlO5bEE5QmFaQWxUYm8" target="_blank"><img src="https://cu-mkp.github.io/GR8975-edition/assets/photo-icon.png" alt="Figure" style="display:inline-block; margin-bottom:-3px;"/></a>
- And while casting do not forget to shake your mold, that way your soaked sand runs and get in through every parts.
+ And while casting do not forget to shake your mold, that way your soaked sand runs & get in through every parts.
 Also tip your mold up on the side of the head, which is higher than the body.
-That way the contents of your mold will have the same thickness, and you'll spare <span class="m">sand</span>.
+That way the contents of your mold will have the same thickness, & you'll spare <span class="m">sand</span>.
 This being done with care, your <span class="m">sand</span> will harden within a quarter of an hour.
 Then peel the <span class="m">clay</span> contour which can be used later.
-Let it dry a little bit, than separate your mold from the slab of earth, and you can mold properly straight after.
+Let it dry a little bit, & separate your mold from the slab of earth, and you can mold properly straight after.
 Cut away the extra parts with a knife, and make it mandore shaped.
 You can reuse the <span class="m">clay</span> frame.
-Scrape away what's on the back of the mold, because this part is the weakest; do not forget to make notches around it, that way the second cast would bind much better
+Scrape & cut away what's on the back of the mold, because this part is the weakest; do not forget to make notches around it, that way the second cast would bind much better
 > *Figure*
 > <a href="https://drive.google.com/open?id=0B9-oNrvWdlO5V29QdUxZVmxCUDQ" target="_blank"><img src="https://cu-mkp.github.io/GR8975-edition/assets/photo-icon.png" alt="Figure" style="display:inline-block; margin-bottom:-3px;"/></a>
  and would not move.